 Does the Planning Department nominate buildings for formal designation?

 No. The Planning Department conducts historic and cultural resource surveys to identify significant properties, but the Planning Code does not allow the Department to initiate official designation of resources.
 Official designations may only be initiated by the Historic Preservation Commission, the Planning Commission, the Board of Supervisors, or the Arts Commission.
 Property owners can also apply for official designation at their own discretion.
 Official designations bestow distinction upon individual buildings and districts and allow property owners to leverage benefits such as economic incentives.

 I'd like to request a Planning Department survey of my property, is that possible?

 The Planning Department can assist community groups in starting their own neighborhood historic resource survey by providing technical assistance, accepted survey formats, and access to our research files.
-The Planning Department can not conduct surveys of individual buildings outside of its current survey focus on Area Plans.
-However, numerous qualified preservation consultant firms are available to document your property with DPR 523A or B forms.
+The Planning Department can not conduct surveys of individual buildings outside of its current survey focus based on phase.
+However, numerous qualified preservation consultant firms are available to assist your efforts.